renpy/renpy/sphinx/source/statement_equivalents.rst

 but may also consist of a pattern of Python calls that perform an action equivalent to the statement.

+Note that using statement equivalents in lieu of the original statements usually removes any possible :ref:`lint` checks and prediction optimizations, making your game less easily checkable and possibly less fluid.

 Dialogue
 ========